More Than A Vagina: A Critique of the Vagina Monologues

 The Vagina Monologues also present gay and straight sex in different lights.
 Monologues regarding sex between two women are positive depictions of satisfying consensual sex.
 While straight sex is depicted as non-consensual, unsatisfying, or oppressive.
 The idea that sex between a man and a woman can be pleasurable and consensual is simply ignored.

 Yes, the vagina is a body part possessed by most women, and it is a body part with a lot of connotation surrounding it, but that doesn't mean that women should be reduced to it.
 The Vagina Monologues come off as internalized misogyny, women reducing themselves to their sex organs.
 How different is this to advertisements that reduce women to certain body parts, just a pair of breasts, a thigh, a nice ass.
 Isn't it worse that women are willingly reducing themselves to their sex organs?

 The women I know are more than vaginas.
 They are the sum of all their parts, their brains, their breasts, their muscles, their hearts, their emotions, their education, their life experiences, and yes their vaginas too.
 It's unfair to reduce over 50% of the world's population to a body part.
 It's unfair that we are reducing ourselves to a sex organ.
 Women are more than sex.
 I am more than my vagina.

-More articles in WMC FBomb by Category: Body image and body standards, Education, Feminism, Health, LGBTQIA, Misogyny
+More articles by Category: Body image and body standards, Education, Feminism, Health, LGBTQIA, Misogyny

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexuality, College, Gender bias, Discrimination, Poetry, Reproductive rights, Transgender, Rape
+More articles by Tag: Activism and advocacy, Sexuality, College, Gender bias, Discrimination, Poetry, Reproductive rights, Transgender, Rape